 Since it is located to the left of the sanctuary, this chapel may originally have been the prothesis of the church, the room where bread and wine for the Eucharist were prepared.
 The frescoes in this chapel were commissioned by a certain Theodotus, an important church official who held the rank of primicerius.
 Theodotus was active during the pontificate of Pope Zacharias (741-752) and served as an ambassador to the Franks, soon to become the Pope’s principal allies in the fight against the Lombards.
 The chapel is in fact dedicated to two somewhat obscure martyrs from the East, Saints Quiricus and Julietta (or Julitta).
 According to tradition, they were a young boy and his mother, who were martyred in Tarsus during Diocletianus’ persecutions at the beginning of the fourth century.

 A thorough restoration has left many of the frescoes in good condition.
 A square fresco that is almost intact depicts the Crucifixion (see above), with Christ wearing a blue sleeveless tunic known as a colobium.
 The text on the titulus of the cross is in Greek.
 Christ is flanked by two large figures who are labelled Saint Mary and Saint John the Evangelist.
 These labels are in Latin.
 There are two smaller figures in the scene as well, and one of them is labelled LONGINVS.
-Longinus was the Roman soldier who pierced Christ’s side with a lance (the Holy Lance or Spear of Destiny), and this can actually be seen in the fresco.
+Longinus was the Roman centurion who pierced Christ’s side with a lance (the Holy Lance or Spear of Destiny), and this can actually be seen in the fresco.
 The other soldier presents Christ with a sponge soaked in vinegar.